ctborg/AoC/2023/Day11/README.md

-# Day 11
+# Day 11 Reflection

-The last few days are missing prompt history.
-I'll try to track them down, I recall using many prompts, and being fairly frustrated at my approach.
-I thought I'd change it up a little, and break down the problem for the LLM.
-I was a lot more successful today.
+In recent days, I noticed missing prompt history and set out to find it.
+My frustration was mounting due to frequent prompt usage and ineffective strategies.
+However, I shifted my approach, breaking down the problem more effectively for the language model.
+Today's success was a significant improvement.

 ## Prompt 1

-The input includes empty space (.) and galaxies (#).
-Here is an example:
+This task involves a grid represented by empty spaces (.) and galaxies (#).
+Example:
 ```
 ...#......
 .......#..